Kyle Perry: Playing career

 He joined Northern Premier League newcomers Hednesford Town in the summer of 2006, but only played one game for the "Pitmen" – the opening day defeat against Marine before being released by manager Phil Starbuck.
 He then moved to Southern League Division One Midlands side Willenhall Town on £70-a-week, where he formed a potent partnership with Matthew Barnes-Homer.
 Perry went on to score 26 goals for the "Reds" and was selected in the Southern Football Division One Midlands Team of the year, but was not selected to play in the play-off final defeat to Bromsgrove Rovers.
 After a prolific season at Noose Lane, he joined Chasetown in the summer of 2007.
 Another excellent return in front of goal saw him play in Chasetown's 1–0 FA Cup victory over Port Vale in December 2007.
-In doing this he helped Chasetown become the lowest ever ranked club to reach as far as the third round proper of the FA Cup.
+In doing this he helped Chasetown become the lowest-ever ranked club to reach as far as the third round proper of the FA Cup.

 He signed for Port Vale along with Chasetown teammate Chris Slater on 11 January 2008 for a nominal fee and gave up his day job as a graphic designer.
 He made his debut for Port Vale as a 57th-minute substitute in a 2–0 defeat to Swansea City in January 2008.
 Perry later thanked Vale boss Lee Sinnott for saving his career.

-In December 2008, after not making an appearance for Vale in three months, Perry made it clear his intentions were to earn a spot in the first team and brushed off rumours that he would follow Chris Slater back into non-league football.
+In December 2008, after not appearing for Vale in three months, Perry made it clear he intended to earn a spot in the first team and brushed off rumours that he would follow Chris Slater back into non-League football.
 However, by February 2009, he was informed that he would not be offered a new contract in the summer.

 On 6 March 2009, he joined Northwich Victoria on a one-month loan.
 This move was extended to a two-month loan as Perry hit two goals in four games for the club.
 After three further games the popular striker was recalled by Vale manager Dean Glover after the club's strike force were hit with injuries.
 After speaking to several clubs, Perry signed for Mansfield Town on 24 June 2009 on a two-year contract.

 In his first three appearances for Mansfield he scored twice against Crawley Town and once against Salisbury City, though also scored an own goal in the 4–1 defeat to Luton Town.
 By the end of the campaign he had netted ten goals in all competitions.